 I can say plenty actually.
 There is so much to talk about on this subject and when I was asked by Andrew Bermudez to write this blog as a guest blogger, I was challenged.
 After 30 years in the industry (yes, that is 3 decades) and way too many operating expense calculations performed, I can tell you that operating expenses are about details and mastering those details so you are really collecting the full amount of rent due.

-How exciting that you’re trying to find office space.
+How exciting that you’re trying to find office space for lease or sale.
 This means two things.
 Either you have enough sales that you’ve hired employees and outgrown the spare bedroom, or your Mom is kicking you out the garage (heheheheh).

 In all seriousness, this is a very exciting stage of an entrepreneur’s career but it can quickly turn into a stressful one.
 Depending in the commercial real estate state of the market, either you will have a lot of options, or none at all.
 So let’s delve into it.